 The arrow of a magnetic compass always points north.
-This feature of a compass needle was noticed in the XII century and began to use a compass for orientation, especially at sea.
+This feature of a compass needle was noticed in the XII century, after which people began to use a compass for orientation, especially at sea.
 This device is quite simple.
-However, if you draw a direct line from point of origin to point of destination and without deviating a single degree follow the plotted course, you will hardly reach your desired destination, especially if the distance was big.
+However, if you draw a direct line from the point of origin to the point of destination and without deviating a single degree follow the plotted course, you will hardly reach your desired destination, especially if the distance is big.

 - Compass readings deviations – magnetic deviation

 - Discrepancy of magnetic and true poles – magnetic declination